 Who is CU Recovery?

-CU Recovery is a debt collection agency in the US.
 You may see them listed on your credit report as a collections account.
-This can happen if you owe a creditor money and they’ve hired someone to collect that money.
+This can happen if you forgot to pay a bill and your account was sent to a debt collector.

 (Debt collectors prefer that we didn’t tell you this, but it’s something you should know.)